 1990 The Jönköping International Business School foundation is created to work for the implementation of a new business school in Jönköping.

 1994 Jönköping University is privatised as a foundation university.
 The first students arrive at Jönköping International Business School – one of three schools at Jönköping University.

 1995 Jönköping University is granted rights to award doctorates in Business Administration, Commercial Law, Economics and Political Science at JIBS.

 1996 The first installation of professors.

-1997 Opening of the new Jönköping University campus.
-JIBS is first in Sweden to use the international ECTS scale for grading of courses.
+1997 Moving into newly built campus.
+JIBS is the first in Sweden to use the international ECTS scale for the grading of courses.

 1997 The first doctoral dissertation: Anders Melander, Business Administration.